jules2689/adr-actions/README.md

     adr-dir: '' # Optional.
 Directory in which ADRs are located.
 Defaults to contents of .adr-dir
     adr-tool-repo: 'https://github.com/npryce/adr-tools.git' # Optional.
 ADR Tool Repo location
     adr-tool-version: '3.0.0' # Optional.
 Version of the Tools to use.
+    github-token: '' # Optional.
+Token with which to commit
 ```